Core Concepts

 Workflow Execution

 When you run a workflow, Node Banana executes nodes in dependency order using topological sorting.
+Independent nodes at the same dependency level execute in parallel for improved performance.

 Execution Order